pbeukema/LabHacks/readme.md

 * Access anything or anywhere on your computer with minimal effort using Keyboard launchers like [Albert] (https://github.com/albertlauncher/albert) for linux and [Alfred](https://www.alfredapp.com/) for mac.

-* Simulate data and make sure that your analysis works the way you think that it is working.
+* Learn how to simulate data and make sure that your analysis works the way you think that it is working.

 ##  Generating Publication Quality Figures